OEmiliatanO/matrix_multiplication_comparison/answer/computer organization project.md

 i think the reason why is that the compiler optimization in O1 has some conflicts with the manual optimization, so that the compiler can't 100% optimize the program.
 but in O2 and others, the optimization is aggressive enough to optimize the whole program.

-so the conclusion is that, blocked version takes advantage __only when we do some extra optimization__.
+so the conclusion is that, since the additional instructions in three-extra for-loop, blocked version takes advantage __only when we do some extra optimization__.

 __f.__
 ```O0```: no optimization. it's default flag if no optimization level is specified.